 How to: Load Google Sheets or CSVs into BigQuery

-Created by Cheska Perez, Modified on Thu, 20 Jun at 1:58 PM by Katie Miller
+Created by Cheska Perez, Modified on Mon, 24 Feb at 12:28 PM by Ben Deverman

 This support article outlines the steps to two different methods for loading CSVs and Google Sheets into BigQuery.
 Once imported, you can view and query your uploaded data directly from the BigQuery console.
 Note that only users with Admin, Editor or Contributor permissions can create datasets and tables in PAD.
 If you aren't sure of your permission level, you can ask your organization's PAD administrator or go to groups.google.com to see which groups you are a member of.